PAINTED PONIES ART WALK & AUCTION

 A community affair in downtown southern pines

-The Painted Ponies will be on display along Broad Street from February 1 through April 1, 2025.
+The Painted Ponies will be on display along Broad Street from February, March and part of April.
 Complimentary maps are available at the Southern Pines Visitors Center in the Train Station to guide your walk.
 Snap a photo with your favorite pony and share it with the hashtag #CHPPaintedPonies—your photos may even be featured on our social media!

-a live, online auction with a great cause
+a live, in-person auction with a great cause

 why it matters